gml19991011-m/urban-route-learning/README.md

+Figure 2.
 Mean learned Q-values across 500 independently simulated agents, with shaded 95% confidence intervals.
+After Route A deteriorates, its learned value decreases while Route B becomes the highest-valued alternative.

-Before the disruption, Route A develops the highest learned value.
+Before the disruption, Route A develops the highest learned value:

+Q_A > Q_B > Q_C

 After the disruption, its value progressively decreases as agents experience poorer outcomes, while Route B eventually becomes the highest-valued alternative.

-This illustrates how changes in latent learned values can generate observable changes in route-choice behaviour.
+The behavioural shift observed in route-choice probabilities can therefore be explained by an underlying change in learned route values.

 4. Learning Rate Influences Adaptation

 To examine how learning dynamics affect adaptation, the model was additionally simulated using three learning rates:

-\alpha = 0.1,\quad 0.3,\quad 0.7
+\alpha = 0.1,\qquad \alpha = 0.3,\qquad \alpha = 0.7

 For each learning-rate condition, 500 independent agents were simulated.

+Figure 3.
 Mean probability of choosing Route B under three learning-rate conditions.
 Route B becomes the most advantageous route after the disruption.
 Shaded regions indicate 95% confidence intervals across simulated agents.

-The figure shows the mean probability of choosing Route B, which becomes the best available route after Route A deteriorates.

 Higher learning rates generally allow behaviour to respond more rapidly to recent prediction errors, whereas lower learning rates produce more gradual updating.